xaur/writings/201808xx-decred-for-custody-providers.md

 ## Voting rights and rewards

 Holders of Decred may choose to participate in the project's governance by time-locking DCR to buy tickets.
 Ticket-voting is Decred's way of making decisions about how the network [evolves technically](https://docs.decred.org/getting-started/user-guides/agenda-voting/), and in the near future how the project fund is spent.

-Tickets are called to vote on-chain randomly, 50% of tickets will vote in the first 30 days but some tickets will take longer to be called.
+Tickets are called to vote randomly but on average this happens in 30 days.
 When a ticket votes, the DCR locked to buy it is released, along with a reward.
-After 142 days, tickets that haven't voted expire, this happens to around 0.5% of tickets.
+Some tickets will take longer to be called.
+After 142 days, tickets that were not called expire and also return their DCR, this happens to around 0.5% of tickets.

 Participation requires holders to educate themselves, temporarily lock their DCR for tickets, and decide how those tickets should vote on open issues.
 In return they receive rewards in DCR.
 The rewards mitigate supply inflation to a degree, unlike pure Proof of Work coins where all inflation goes to miners.